-When the mode dial is turned to position A-REC or M-REC, by default, the camera is in the autofocus mode, which means the camera will focus for us.
-To activate autofocus, point the camera to your subject and press the shutter release button halfway down, and if the AF indicator on the back panel of the lens unit turns on, the camera has been successfully focused on your subject.
+When the mode dial is turned to position A-REC or M-REC, by default, the camera is in the autofocus mode, which means the camera will focus for you.
+To activate autofocus, point the camera to your subject and press the shutter release button halfway down.
+If the AF indicator on the back panel of the lens unit turns on, the camera has been successfully focused on your subject.
 Otherwise, the AF indicator blinks, which means the camera fails to focus on your subject.

 |Viewfinder, Auto-Focus (AF) indicator and flash indicator|

-There are two ways of composing your image.
-The first one is through the use of the viewfinder (see image above), which is on the back side of the lens unit.
+There are two ways to compose your image.
+The first one is through the use of the viewfinder (see the image above), which is on the back panel of the lens unit.
 The layout of the viewfinder is shown below.

 You should make sure that the subjects you want the sharpest are in the focus bracket [ ].
-However, since this is a a rangefinder camera, parallax exists when the subjects are too close to the lens.
+However, parallax exists when the subjects are too close to the lens.
 Here, parallax means the image you see through the viewfinder is not the image recorded by the camera.
 To make sure that parallax will not cause any serious problem, when the distance of your subjects and the lens is less than 90cm or one yard, you should place your subjects in the area bounded by the right edge and the two vertical line segments.
 Subjects not in this area will not be seen in the image.